Aedo119/SignVision-Sign-Language-Translation/ROADMAP.md

 spatial feature extraction, temporal modeling, classification, language processing, and deployment.
 Roughly 75% of the project by architecture stage.

+> **Since this roadmap was first written:** a keypoints-only baseline
+> classifier has been added and evaluated (see `README.md` "Baseline
+> evaluation" and `DECISIONS.md` DEC-006), and the reasoning behind the
+> keypoint-detection retry strategy has been investigated further in
+> `FAILURE_ANALYSIS.md`.
+Section 8 below has been updated to reflect this —
+> the rest of the roadmap (Sections 1–7) is unchanged and still describes
+> genuinely unstarted work.

 ---

 ## 1. Switch to a video dataset